yigitsadic/yigitsadic/README.md

 ## Interests and Skills

-GraphQL, TypeScript, CSS, React, Ruby and Ruby on Rails, Redis, Microservices, Docker & Kubernetes, Golang
+- On backend side, Ruby (Ruby on Rails) 🐇, Redis, Postgresql and Golang ❤️
+- On frontend, CSS, React, TypeScript

 ## What do I want to learn & use in 2023 💭

+- Vim motions maybe switching to Vim completely?
 - Golang ❤️
-- CSS 💅🏾 and web accessibility
+- CSS 💅🏾 and web accessibility deep dive
 - GRPC
-- Postgresql ❤️
+- Postgresql deep dive ❤️
 - More Kubernetes